Ruacana Hydroelectric Power Station: Water Source

-Water for the power station is stored in Calueque Dam approximately 24 km upstream of the Ruacana Falls along the Kunene River in Calueque, Angola.
+Water for the power station is stored in the Calueque Dam approximately 24 km upstream of the Ruacana Falls along the Kunene River in Calueque, Angola.
 Several dams upstream help regulate the Kunene River to help the power station operate more efficiently.
-Further upstream is the Gove Dam in west-central Angola and the Olushandja Dam, on the tributary, Etaka River, is in Namibia.
+Further upstream is the Gove Dam in west-central Angola, while the Olushandja Dam - on a tributary of the Kunene River, the Etaka River - is in Namibia.